top of page

 Managing disease

 The ability to prevent, detect, and control disease is key to living a long and vibrant life.
 This element covers a broad range of conditions, from common infections like the flu and pneumonia, to chronic diseases such as diabetes, heart disease, and cancer.
-Managing disease is also an increasingly common challenge as we grow older, as our immune functioning changes over time.
+Managing disease is also an increasingly common challenge as we age, as immune functioning changes over time.

-While breaking physical health down into so many aspects might feel a bit daunting to you, I found it helped me think about an aspect of my life that seemed unattainable on the whole as smaller, more approachable goals.
-I could then choose the things that help me feel my best - and focus on them.
+While breaking physical health down into so many aspects might feel a bit daunting, I found it helped me think about an aspect of my life that seemed out of reach and unattainable as a whole, in terms of smaller, more approachable elements.
+I could then choose the things that help me feel my best, and focus on those.
 For me, sleep is my most critical need, followed by staying physically fit.
-What I've found when I focus on those two aspects, the other aspects tend to stay in check - which makes me feel good AND it helps keep me on track.
+What I've found when I focus on those two aspects, the other aspects tend to improve without much additional effort - which makes me feel good AND it helps keep me on track.

 👉 “One Size Fits One”